People

 See Anna’s publications here

-Barbara Turk Niskač joined ECEPP as Marie Curie research fellow.
-Barbara holds a PhD in Ethnology, Cultural and Social Anthropology from the University of Ljubljana, Slovenia (2016).
-She was a Fulbright visiting scholar at Rutgers University (2016) and a postdoctoral research fellow at the Center for Advanced Studies – Southeast Europe CAS SEE, University of Rijeka (2018).
-Before coming to TAU, she was a postdoctoral research fellow at the Institute of Slovenian Ethnology, ZRC SAZU (2019-2022).
-Her main research interest lies at the intersection of the anthropology of childhood and anthropology of work, expanding also to children´s peer cultures, childhood memories, the anthropology of education, rural studies, visual and multimodal anthropology, and participatory methods.
-Her MSCA project explores the intergenerational childhood memories of children´s participation in various subsistence modes in a rural area in Slovenia and examines the concept of work as a life-sustaining practice pointing to relational, affective, and material entanglements of human work, social relations and the natural environment.
+Dr. Barbara Turk Niskač was Marie Skłodowska-Curie Research Fellow at the Faculty of Education and Culture from September 2022 to April 2025 and is currently Research Fellow at the Research Centre of the Slovenian Academy of Sciences and Arts, Institute of Anthropological and Spatial Studies.
+Barbara holds a PhD in Ethnology, Cultural and Social Anthropology from the University of Ljubljana (2016).
+She was a Fulbright visiting scholar at Rutgers University (2016), a postdoctoral research fellow at the Center for Advanced Studies – Southeast Europe CAS SEE, University of Rijeka (2018) and a postdoctoral research fellow at the Institute of Slovenian Ethnology, ZRC SAZU (2019-2022).
+Her main research interest lies at the intersection of the anthropology of childhood and anthropology of work, expanding also to children´s peer cultures, childhood memories, the anthropology of education, environmental anthropology, multispecies ethnography, visual and multimodal anthropology, and participatory methods.

 See Camila’s publications here